bathtime/amoled/README.md

-# Amoled theme
+# Amoled theme for mobile devices

-This gtk-3.0 theme was made for the [phosh](https://wiki.postmarketos.org/wiki/Phosh) mobile environment.
+This Gnome (gtk-3.0) and KDE theme was made for the mobile Linux environments.
 Buttons, switches, bars, borders, text... have been altered to allow for easier manipulation and viewing on small screens and touch devices.

-There are only 2 main colours which are generally adjusted: foreground and background.
-Shades of the foreground colour have been incorperated to indicate hovering, pressing, and selecting.
-Colours may (or should be able to) be reversed, allowing for a complete inverse effect of colours; a white/black theme should be the exact inverse of a black/white them.
+The KDE theme requires Kvantum to be installed.

-This theme has only been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the phosh OS window manager.
+This theme has only been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the Phosh and KDE mobile OS window manager.
+It has also be tested on Manjaro x86-64 KDE, and Gnome.

 ## Installation